Jarpletz/Unity_Depth_Image_Capture/README.md

     2. Your File system navigation system will open to the directory the images are being saved to.
 This may take some time.
     3. After all images have been saved, "Done saving PNGs" text will appear in the application.
     4. You may close the application.
+7. The Captured images will be saved in a new `Output` folder in your project/build directory.
+    1. The captured images follow the following naming convention (using their frame number in their name):
+        * `Color_00xxx.png`
+        * `Depth_00xxx.png`

+## Implementation Instructions

+Instructions for implementing this in another Unity Project:
+- Ensure you are on Unity `6000.xx+`
+- Confugure your project for Unity Universal Render Pipeline.
+- Copy the scripts and shader in this repository's root directory into your project.
+- Locate the Universal Render Pipeline Asset used by your project
+  - Under Rendering, make sure "Opaque Texture" and "Depth Texture" are both checked.
+- Locate the Universal Render Data asset used by your project.
+It Should be referenced by the URP Asset in the previous step.
+  - Click "Add Render Feature"
+  - Add an "Output Textures Feature" Render feature.
+  - Set the Texture Size to your desired image resolution.
+- Go to `Edit -> Project Settings -> Graphics -> Shader Settings -> Always Includeed Shaders`
+  - Add "Shader Graphs/BlitTargetTexture" To the list.
+- Open your desired scene, go to its hierarchy tab
+- Create a new GameObject and add a `RenderCapture` Component to it.
+  - Set the "Render Time Seconds" to the amount of time you want to capture frames for
+  - **Optional**: If you would like to display text when capturing and saving is complete:
+    - Create a UI Object with text saying something like "Done Capturing Images".
+In the `RenderCapture` component, add a reference to this gameobject.
+    - Create a UI Object with text saying something like "Done Saving PNGs".
+In the `RenderCapture` component, add a reference to this gameobject.
+    - Disable both GameObjects.
+The `RenderCapture` script will enable them at runtime when appropriate.
+- **Optional:** if you would like to display the render textures created by the custom Render Feature in your application:
+  - Create two UI gameObjects, and add `RawImage` Components to each of them.
+  - In the same gameobject as the `RenderCapture` component, add a `PreviewRenderTextures` component.
+  - Add references to the `RawImage` components you created in the `DepthDisplay` and `ColorDisplay` fields.
+- Congratulations, the scene should now be fully configured to capture and save color and depth images of each frame!

 ## Pipeline Overview